amankasat/ChainReaction/README.md

 # Chain-Reaction

-Aman
 player identity separate

 can only add to own cell or empty cell

 player switiching

 connect frontend and backend (need to pass player identity and cell position)

-Beautify the board
+beautify the board